franciskershaw/festiviews/README.md

 * Always use the imperative tense so that readers would read as *the purpose of this commit is to* - etc.
 * Commit often, and keep messages as short as possible.
 * Start comments where possible with a prefix that summarises what the commit is for, such as fix (for bugs), add, remove, amend, style, or docs (for anything added to README.md).
-* Include the file name or function in question.
+* Include the file name or function in question where possible.
+* Use the prefix 'logic:' in any commits aimed at amending or adding in something that was specifically related to backend logic.
+* Use the prefix 'test:' for any commits that were being pushed specifically to test bug fixes onto the live site.

 At the time of writing, these are among my recent commit messages and illustrate the format I applied for this project: